NAMED A BEST BOOK OF THE YEAR BY NPR, PARADE, REAL SIMPLE, and BUZZFEED

 A peerless and gripping narrative, A Very Stable Genius not only reveals President Trump at his most unvarnished but shows how he tested the strength of America’s democracy and its common heart as a nation.

 With Anna-Marie McLemore's signature lush prose, Dark and Deepest Red pairs the forbidding magic of a fairy tale with a modern story of passion and betrayal.

 Summer, 1518.
 A strange sickness sweeps through Strasbourg: women dance in the streets, some until they fall down dead.
 As rumors of witchcraft spread, suspicion turns toward Lavinia and her family, and Lavinia may have to do the unimaginable to save herself and everyone she loves.

 Five centuries later, a pair of red shoes seal to Rosella Oliva’s feet, making her dance uncontrollably.
 They draw her toward a boy who knows the dancing fever’s history better than anyone: Emil, whose family was blamed for the fever five hundred years ago.
 But there’s more to what happened in 1518 than even Emil knows, and discovering the truth may decide whether Rosella survives the red shoes.

-Jeanine Cummins's American Dirt, the #1 New York Times bestseller and Oprah Book Club pick that has sold over two million copies
+Jeanine Cummins's American Dirt, the #1 New York Times bestseller and Oprah Book Club pick that has sold over three million copies

 Lydia lives in Acapulco.
 She has a son, Luca, the love of her life, and a wonderful husband who is a journalist.
 And while cracks are beginning to show in Acapulco because of the cartels, Lydia’s life is, by and large, fairly comfortable.
 But after her husband’s tell-all profile of the newest drug lord is published, none of their lives will ever be the same.